viniciuspjardim/mymoney/README.md

 [Mirage](https://miragejs.com/) to mock the API, so we can focus on developing the front-end, even if the API is not ready.

+It's a simple app to showcase my abilities with the React stack.

 ### Running the project